dosXdev/banQuest/docs/dev-setup.md

 ## Setup

-> dependinng on host OS commands might change.
+> Depending on host OS commands might change.
 Setup a python alias first if required.

+Please refer to `Setting up testing env using docker-compose` section for a 360 degree setup including react UI and postgre db.
+Or else, follow the below instructions for standalone local API app setup:

 1.  **Create a virtual environment:**
 	Open your terminal and, inside your _banQuest_ project folder, use the following command to create a virtual environment named **.venv**: `python -m venv .venv`